msanderford/ESL-PSC/README.md

 #### Predictions File ####
 The predictions file contains every prediction made by every model generated using every species combination in the analysis.
 Each line in the file lists the following information:

-1. Species combination
+1. Species combination (an abrevaited list of the species used to train the model. for very large numbers of species, a name like combo_1 will be assigned instead for each combination)
 2. Lambda1 (first sparsity hyperparameter)
 3. Lambda2 (second sparsity hyperparameter)
-4. Penalty term
+4. Penalty term (the constant term used to calculate the group penalty, see hyperparameters below for details)
-5. Number of genes
+5. Number of genes (the number of genes/protein
 6. Input Root Mean Squared Error (RMSE; this is referred to as the Model Fit Score by Allard et al. (2023))
 7. Species being predicted
-8. Species-Phenotype Score (SPS)
+8. Sequence Prediction Score (SPS) (a negative value indicates a prediction of the phenotype assigned a response value of -1 and a positive value indicates a prediction of opposite phenotype)
 9. True phenotype for the species (taken from the species_pheno_file if provided)

 #### Gene Ranks File ####